mattreynolds84/CodingExercise/README.md

 # CodingExercise
 Note the two objects defined 'Person.cs' and the enum for 'Gender'.
-There is also a service mocked up to serv up data called PerService.cs.
+There is also a service mocked up to serv up data called PersonService.cs.
+All api calls should go through the ValuesController.

 1. Get the app to run. :)